Design and benchmarks for emulating Kondo dynamics on a quantum chip: Numerical simulations

 \subsubsection{Postprocessed data: Characterization of main features}

 Given the central role of impurity magnetization, we here quantitatively characterize the features qualitatively described in the previous subsection and extract decay time, asymptote, frequencies of oscillation, and, finally, their {magnitude}.
 To graphically illustrate their behavior, we compose two types of plots: (i) Keeping $\theta_K$ constant at $\pi/6$, and varying $\theta$, (ii) keeping $\theta$ constant at $\pi/3$ and varying $\theta_K$.
 In the main text, \figref{fig:prop-plots}, we concentrate on type (ii) plots but discuss the variation with both $\theta$ and $\theta_K$ in words.
-The type (i) plots are presented in the \appref{sec:appn5}.
+The type (i) plots are presented in \appref{sec:appn5}.
 The following is observed: \\

 First, the long-time asymptote is taken to be the average value of the plot between 100 to 1000 steps (i.e. when the magnetizations seems to oscillate about an average).
-For the isotropic case, the asymptote {increases} towards 0 with increasing $\theta$ or $\theta_K$ and the same trend is observed for increasing $\theta_K$ and $\theta$ in the Toulouse point case as highlighted in \figref{fig:prop-plots} a) and \figref{fig:theta-2} b) respectively. \\
+For the isotropic case, the asymptote {increases} towards 0 with increasing $\theta$ or $\theta_K$ and the same trend is observed for increasing $\theta_K$ and $\theta$ in the Toulouse point case as highlighted in \figref{fig:prop-plots} a) {for increasing $\theta_K$.} \\